-In my effort to both clear the bed and a path that is easily navigated in the dual use space that serves as both crochet empire and guest room, I have resumed work in earnest on a project I both began and abandoned in September of 2012.
+In my effort to get my work space into shape and both clear the bed and an easy to navigate path in the dual use space that serves as both crochet empire and guest room, I have resumed work in earnest on a project I both began and abandoned in September of 2012.

 Inspired by Tootsie Rolls and LifeSavers, the color scheme consists of six vibrant colors that span the rainbow and a dark brown the color of coffee without cream or milk separating one color from the next.